cultuurnet/frontend-challenge-2023-LibanAbdullahi/README.md

 - As a user, I am able to add new labels to my event.
 - As a user, I can see which labels have been added to my event.
 - As a user, I can delete labels from my event.

-## Additional Notes

-- Hardcoded eventId:
-  - For this technical test, the event ID is hardcoded in the proxy server to simplify the setup and focus on the front-end implementation.
-  - This is suitable because we are working with only a single event.
-- Production Environments:
-  - In a production environment with multiple events, it would be more appropriate to:
-    - Pass the event ID dynamically from the frontend
-    - Use a more robust backend solution to manage event data.

 # React + Vite